lpnh/sometime/README.md

 # sometime

-a floating clock and calendar for Wayland
+floating clock and calendar for Wayland

 ## screenshots